 I had some scrap wood on hand, lime I believe.
-Acrylic glass was ordered ages ago for another project.
+The acrylic glass was ordered ages ago for another project.
 Quick sanding to smooth it out, followed by rip cutting etc, etc …

 My DIYed box joint jig was adjusted and used to cut the joints.
 I’m not very happy with how it worked, there was some wrapped and twisted wood, some differences in thickness and tear outs.
 The jig is not working with the material I use, it’s been tried and now it’s going bye-bye.

-Clamps removed after 1.5 hours.
+Clamps were removed after 1.5 hours.
 Once completely dried it was ready for sanding.

 Rabbeting router bit was used to cut through the back of the box.

-Cutting plastic sheet followed by drilling holes and making sure they’re countersunk.
+Cutting plastic sheets followed by drilling holes and making sure they’re countersunk.
 I really didn’t enjoy cutting plastic because of the smell and the waste.

 Sawtooth picture hangers were fixed to the plastic back with rivets.
 They won’t scratch the wall.

 Hole in the top of the box – wine corks will be inserted through it.
 Drilling and back to the router table.
 The cover fits like a glove.

 The box joint jig was disassembled and used to hold the cover during painting.